Lampasse: Germany

 In Germany today the general officers of the Bundespolizei wear double-wide Lampasses in deep green.
+Since 2010 Lampasses are also worn by the police forces of Baden-Württemberg and Bavaria (2017).

 Historical examples

 Lampasses today

 Lampasses are worn even today in a large number of national armed forces on dress uniform, full dress uniform, or duty uniform of general officers.
-The gold-coloured lampasses of the US-Cavalry is also well known.
+The gold coloured lampasses of the US Cavalry are also well known.